chriskrycho/v5.chriskrycho.com/site/journal/2024/2024 Boulderthon Race Report.md

 - Can I break the 1:20:00 mark when I hit the half marathon distance? *Yes.*
 - Can I run sub-1:40:00 for the whole 16.2-mile nonsense I set up for myself, even with the climbs at the end on tired legs? *Yes.*

-In the end, nI finished strong.
+In the end, I finished strong.
 It was a strangely satisfying thing, once I settled in: to pass *nearly everyone*—running past literally thousands of people and chasing those personal goals, since the official finish was now meaningless.

 In the end, I finished at 1:39:30.
 The extra 5K, including those 20 seconds of walking through indecision and gut pain, took me 19:33; my time “on course” was just under 1:20:00—a number I had only barely begun to wonder if it was possible to hit in the last couple days before the race.
-And I did it with an extra three miles on my feet, and I had gas in the tank when I was done, because.
+And I did it with an extra three miles on my feet, and I had gas in the tank when I was done, precisely because I was holding back a bit.

 I feel frustrated about the outcome, of course.
-At the same time, I am extremely proud of what I did with the outcome.
+At the same time, I am extremely proud of what I did with the circumstances.
 I could have quit; I could have just decided to find one of my friends and run it in with them instead (which would have been a good and reasonable thing to do!); I even could have just decided to run the rest of the full marathon and see where it put me (there was enough support on course).
+I did none of those things: I finished hard and learned a lot more about my current limits.

 ## Learned